Depending on your monitoring goals, alert thresholds may support operational goals or business goals:

 A static threshold is a fixed value, for example, the number of seconds for a Response Time alert.
 The threshold is used for all locations, and remains the same until you reconfigure the alert.

-In a static response time calculation, the Dynatrace Portal calculates the number of tests or the percentage of tests that exceed the defined thresholds for each rolling 60-minute time period.
+In a static response time calculation, the Synthetic Classic Portal calculates the number of tests or the percentage of tests that exceed the defined thresholds for each rolling 60-minute time period.

 Use a static alert threshold, for example, to ensure that the website is meeting SLA targets, since the performance target is a constant value.
 A static threshold is also appropriate when your baseline performance data shows little variation over time and between test locations.